Neludz/MSD_2_Embitz/README.md

 To Do
 -----------
 - Change size of usb flash txt data
 - Select version of modbus lib
+- Add DMA to RS485